-83. Part-time teachers will have ‘directed time’ hours at this percentage of 1265 hours; that being the amount that applies to a full-time teacher in any school year.
+85. Part-time teachers will have ‘directed time’ hours at this percentage of 1265 hours; that being the amount that applies to a full-time teacher in any school year.

-84. For example, if a full-time teacher in a school has a timetabled teaching week (i.e. that school has a total school session time) of 25 hours and the part-time teacher’s school’s timetabled teaching week spans every morning from 9.00 to 12.15 (i.e. 3 hours excluding 15 minutes break) the part-time percentage is 15 over 25, multiplied by 100 to produce 60%.
+866. For example, if a full-time teacher in a school has a timetabled teaching week (i.e. that school has a total school session time) of 25 hours and the part-time teacher’s school’s timetabled teaching week spans every morning from 9.00 to 12.15 (i.e. 3 hours excluding 15 minutes break) the part-time percentage is 15 over 25, multiplied by 100 to produce 60%.
 The percentage is derived from the calculation for part-time teacher’s remuneration, which is to be used as the benchmark to determine a part-time teacher’s remuneration and working time against the remuneration and working time of the teacher if they were employed in the same post on a full-time basis within the same establishment.
-Thus it would follow that the part-time teacher in the example would be required to be available for work for 759 hours directed time (1265 x 60%).
+Thus, it would follow that the part-time teacher in the example would be required to be available for work for 759 hours directed time (1265 x 60%).

-85. Part-time teachers cannot be required to work or attend non-pupil days, or parts of days, on days they do not normally work.
+87. Part-time teachers cannot be required to work or attend non-pupil days, or parts of days, on days they do not normally work.
 It should, however, be open to a teacher to attend non-pupil days or work on other days by mutual agreement with the headteacher.
 They may, however, be required to undertake work that is within their allocation of directed time beyond that specified in the school’s timetabled teaching week, allocated reasonably on any day or part of any day on which they are required to work.

-86. The relevant body should ensure that all teachers employed on a part-time basis are provided with a written agreed statement which sets out the expectations of the school, and the part-time teacher, regarding the deployment of working time.
+88. The relevant body should ensure that all teachers employed on a part-time basis are provided with a written agreed statement which sets out the expectations of the school, and the part-time teacher, regarding the deployment of working time.
 This should encapsulate both timetabled teaching time and leadership and management time where applicable.
-In addition the statement should also set out the expectations of the school in respect of directed time which is to be deployed beyond the school day.
+In addition, the statement should also set out the expectations of the school in respect of directed time which is to be deployed beyond the school day.